forestryio/mobilemuster.com.au/content/education.md

 ---
-title: "Education"
+title: Education
+subtitle: >-
-subtitle: "Educating Australians about recycling and the benefits it bring to the community."
+  Educating Australians about recycling and the benefits it bring to the community.
 date: 2018-01-31T13:00:00.000Z
+fimage: /uploads/rjm9woc2ilurzmh3p3ew.jpg
 ---
 ### What Happens: The Recycling Process

 MobileMuster partners with TES, a global leader in electronic waste recycling, to maximize recovery rates and ensure all the mobile phone components are processed in an environmentally responsible manner.
 Through our recycling over 99% of the materials in a mobile phone are recovered.
 This process reduces the impact of mobile phones on the environment, minimises the resources that are thrown away and promotes the development of a circular economy.

 #### Step 1: Transporting

 When you drop off your old mobile phones for recycling they are collected and transported to TES’s recycling facilities in Melbourne, Sydney or Brisbane.

 #### Step 2: Sorting

 At the recycling facility the mobile phones are disassembled into their components.
 Nothing collected by the program is resold.
 Once disassembled the parts are sorted into the following: batteries, printed circuit boards, handsets, accessories, plastics, metals and packaging.

 #### Step 3: Processing

 The components are processed separately to maximise resource recovery.
 Any data left on the device is destroyed through this process.

 | Components    | Transported to         | Further processing                                                              | Materials recovered                                     |